 - 1-in-5 women of child-bearing age have fibroids.

-- They are more common in African-American women than Caucasian women, but women of all ethnicities can develop fibroids.
+- Fibroids are more common in African-American women than Caucasian women, but women of all ethnicities can develop fibroids.

 - Any type of fibroid can impact reproductive function and may cause infertility or miscarriage.

 - Some women with fibroids who experience unusually heavy bleeding during their periods may become anemic due to increased iron loss.